jsfehler/stere/docs/field.rst

 The following Fields are available by default:

 - Button: Clickable object.
+- :ref:`Checkbox <checkbox>`.
+Object with a set and unset state.
-- Dropdown: Object with multiple options to choose from.
+- :ref:`Dropdown <dropdown>`.
+Object with multiple options to choose from.
 - Input: Object that accepts keyboard input.
 - Link: Clickable text.
 - Root: Parent container.